nat3Github/zig-lib-icons/README.md

 # Contribution
 - there is a automated shell script to convert and generate zig code
+- modify it to generate the new files, modify root.zig
 - i will only accept icon libraries licensed similar to MIT